 Catskill Tree Council

-CATSKILL TREE LAWDiscover New York’s tree laws governing property maintenance, zoning, and environmental conservation.
+CATSKILL TREE LAWRead Catskill’s tree law governing property maintenance, zoning, and environmental conservation.
 Learn about regulations impacting tree removal, planting, and protection, ensuring compliance and sustainable urban forestry practices.

 What is a Public Tree?